 Like the thoughtful writer that he is, Vaughan is never too obvious or heavy-handed, despite his use of such a potent and politically-charged narrative setting.
 Through the lions’ eyes, we’re offered a sober and effectively naïve outsider’s perspective on the chaos.
 Also, Vaughan’s approach to the concept of death is much more realistic than is common in mainstream comics.
 There is no cheap, theatrical melodrama or long, pseudo-Shakespearian deathbed monologues here, leaving us with no easy comforts and little else but the quick, unforgiving finality.

-Henrichon's lush, affecting, and obviously well-researched artwork, with its rich, fiery-toned coloring, creates an environment that truly captures the majestic atmosphere of the desert, as well as the quite-shocking violence that occurs in both the animal world and our own.
+Henrichon’s lush, affecting, and obviously well-researched artwork, with its rich, fiery-toned coloring, create an environment that truly captures the majestic atmosphere of the desert, as well as the quite-shocking violence that occurs in both the animal world and our own.
 His depictions of the animals are fantastic, making them into completely believable characters.
-Henrichon demonstrates a vast range of emotion and expression and endows each animal with their own distinct visual presence, something that is certainly not an easy task.
-The beautiful spread of the lions' emergence from the zoo to finally get a view of the wide open landscape is as awe-inspiring as their exploration of what looks like one of Saddam's abandoned palaces is spooky.
+Henrichon demonstrates a vast range of emotion and expression and endows each animal with its own distinct visual presence, something that is certainly not an easy task.
+The beautiful spread of the lions’ emergence from the zoo to finally get a view of the wide-open landscape is as awe-inspiring as their exploration of what looks like one of Saddam’s abandoned palaces is spooky.